jaycode/chanelink/readme.md

 # Testing Strategy

+**Channel**
+1. Test if channel can be created.

 **Inventory**

 1. Test if inventory can be added.
 2. Connect to OTA through Storm SOAP to see if it is updated alright.
+3. Connect to OTA through app by writing [Channel]RoomTypeFetcher class.
+Test out code `CtripChannel.first.room_type_fetcher.retrieve(current_property, false)` with Unit Testing.
+4. Setup endpoints in `app_config.yml`.